 His book, Salafi-Jihadism: The History of an Idea (Oxford University Press; Hurst & Co; Penguin) has been widely acknowledged as a ground-breaking exploration of the political philosophy behind contemporary jihadist movements.
 It has been described as “a masterclass in how to do intellectual history” by Tom Holland and was picked as a book of the year by Foreign Affairs magazine for 2017.
 The Guardian also listed it amongst its “best books to understand modern terrorism,” in 2019.

-I am also a contributing writer for the New Statesman, writing on the Syrian crisis and the broader Middle East.
-Much of this is based on fieldwork I have conducted across the world, including interviews with members of the Taliban, al-Qaeda, Jabhat al-Nusrah, Ahrar al-Sham and the Free Syrian Army.
-Most recently, I have interviewed more than 100 Western foreign fighters in Syria and Iraq.
+Dr Maher is also a contributing writer for the New Statesman, writing on the Syrian crisis and the broader Middle East.
+Much of his work is based on fieldwork conducted across the world, including interviews with members of the Taliban, al-Qaeda, Jabhat al-Nusrah, Ahrar al-Sham and the Free Syrian Army.
+He has interviewed more than 100 Western foreign fighters in Syria and Iraq.

 - Intellectual history of millenarian movements in the Middle East

 - The Syrian Civil War and foreign fighters in that conflict

 Dr Maher is co-convener for the MA on Terrorism, Security and Society.